Grocery shopping is not one of my strengths.

 I schedule a time to pick it up (I usually try to time it when I’ll already be out and about, say coming home from the library or after a doctor’s appointment), check-in on the app so they know I’m coming (and what car I drive), and then when I pull in, someone comes out, loads my order into the car, and I’m on my way home with my groceries in five minutes.

 I also love that if what you ordered is out, they’ll sub a bigger version at the same cost (recently I ordered two small jars of salsa and got two enormous ones at the small-jar price instead, although you can also mark what items you won’t accept a substitute for, if there is a certain brand you’re committed to).

 Because it’s Walmart, you can grab tons of non-grocery items too.
-Last week, I added a makeup bulb brush to my order, and the weekend that we painted our door back in November, my groceries included a mini paint roller.
+Last week, I added a makeup bulb brush to my order, and the weekend that we painted our door back in November, my Walmart grocery pickup order included a mini paint roller.

 And so far, after several months of using it, I’ve been completely satisfied with the quality of my food, especially my produce.

 All of this is not to say it’s a 100% perfect system.